empty0845/DetectXiaoZhuan-WeChat/README.md

 This repository contains the front-end code for the **DetectXiaoZhuan** project, which is a WeChat Mini Program used to detect XiaoZhuan (small seal script) characters.

+## Related Repositories

+- [Backend](https://github.com/empty0845/DetectXiaoZhuan-Backend.git): The backend API that powers the front-end, providing necessary data and processing.
+- [Dataset](https://github.com/empty0845/DetectXiaoZhuan-Dataset.git): The dataset used by both the front-end and back-end for model training and inference.

 ## **Setup Instructions**

 ### 1. Clone the repository